 Condenser fans

 Condenser fans are used to cool the condenser by passing ambient air through it.
 For remote plants these will be either in a plant room or outside.
 For integral cabinets, these will be part of the cabinet refrigeration system.
 ECM fans for integral cabinets will reduce the heat load to the store.
 This would be beneficial in a store where heat needs to be extracted.
-However, in a store which needs to be heated, there would be no benefit in more efficient fans if the store were heated by electrically resistive heating.
+However, in a store which is heated with electrically resistive heating, there would be no benefit in more efficient fans

 However, stores are normally heated by gas which is more efficient regarding CO2 emissions and cheaper than electric heating.

 Variable speed condenser fan motors provide the option to reduce speed, reducing motor power, or increase speed, reducing condensing temperature (increasing COP).
 An algorithm can be set to allow the fans to operate at the optimum speed.